 As a tech company you work in agile environment, you sprint, you scrum, you roll with the punches.

-So why isn’t your marketing plan agile?
+So why isn’t your strategic marketing plan agile?

 Traditional marketing plans are designed to give businesses and their marketing agencies predictability and control over resources, budgets and activity for a full year.
 They’re plotted, planned and mapped within an inch of their life and then they are locked in.